dev8523/demo-react-app/README.md

 # To use this App
 1. Clone this using "git clone " or download it.
-2. Do "npm install" into this folder.
+2. Do "npm install" into the folder.
-3. To run the application: Do "npm start".
+3. To run the application: use "npm start".